cozy/cozy-editor/README.md

     + `brunch w`
     + code...
     + open public/index.html in your browser

-If you require an exemple, check public/exemple.html

 ## How to use
 * put in your project the js and css that are in public/bin
 * get the dependencies and add them to your project :
     * [Jquery](http://jquery.com/): V1.8.2 :
-    * [[showdownhttps://github.com/coreyti/showdown]] : V0.3.1 : A javascript port of Markdown
+    * [showdown](https://github.com/coreyti/showdown) : V0.3.1 : A javascript port of Markdown
-    * [[rangy|http://code.google.com/p/rangy/]] : V1.2.3 : a librairie that manages ranges and selection.
+    * [rangy](http://code.google.com/p/rangy/) : V1.2.3 : a librairie that manages ranges and selection.
 Two modules are required : Rangy core and the Selection save and restore module.
 * to create a new editor in an iframe :
-    * var myNewEditor = new CNeditor(iFrameRef,callBack)
+    * `var myNewEditor = new CNeditor(iFrameRef,callBack)`
     * where iframeRef is a ref to the iframe where you will embed your editor and callback is the ... callback to run after init of the editor.

 ## About the Android/ folder

-* run `sh amalgamer.sh [<targetNameHere>]` to generate a JavaScript file that nestes an editor inside the element whose id is '<targetNameHere>' or 'editorIframe' if no argument specified.
+* run `sh amalgamer.sh [<targetNameHere>]` to generate a JavaScript file that nestes an editor inside the element whose id is `<targetNameHere\>` or 'editorIframe' if no argument specified.

 * notice that target may not be an iFrame